 Joyce Christine Nakiwala

 Joyce is a Ugandan dance artist, entrepreneur, yoga teacher and all around inspiring individual.
-She joined HaRT during the COVID pandemic, co-leading virtual sessions.
-She is currently pursuing her 500 level yoga training and meditation certification.
+She joined HaRT in 2020 as our lead facilitator.
+She is currently pursuing her 500 level yoga and meditation certification.

 Cady is an assistant professor at the University of Alabama.
-For 10+ years she has pursued research exploring the intersections of violence against women and mental health.
-Cady is HaRT's research and evaluation lead.
+For 10+ years she has conducted research exploring the intersections of violence against women and mental health.
+Cady is HaRT's co-director.

 Sylvia has been facilitating in-depth conversations with women and girls about violence and other sensitive issues for 15+ years.
 Together with Agnes she leads research activities with HaRT participants.

 Sophie is a feminist activist and researcher working to prevent violence against women.
 Her work addresses the systemic factors underlying violence and other traumas.
-She is HaRT's founder and director.
+She is HaRT's founder and co-director.

 Agnes Grace Nabachwa